7 Reports and Vulnerability Management

 Details

-By clicking details an overlay is opened showing details of the vulnerability.
+By clicking an overlay is opened showing details of the vulnerability.

 _images/table_overview_4.png